Kuberwastaken/engram/README.md

 **ENGRAM** is a modern, open-source web platform designed to centralize all study materials for IP University students across 8 engineering branches and semesters.

+### IT IS NOT A NOTES PLATFORM, IT IS AN AGGREGATOR.

 ENGRAM is and will **always stay free to access with no ads and no trackers**.
 It aims to provide instant access to notes, previous year questions, lab manuals, and comprehensive resources without the typical friction of academic resource hunting or unreliable websites.

 **Born from Frustration, Built for (potential) Solutions**